alexYamaoka/springMVC_love_calculator/README.md

 # springMVC_love_calculator
-Spring MVC web application designed to calculate matching  of FRIEND, LOVE, AFFECTION, MARRIAGE, and ENEMY between 2 names.
+Spring MVC web application designed to calculate matching  of FRIEND, LOVE, AFFECTION, MARRIAGE, and ENEMY between 2 names and send the results to user's email.

 Implements:
 - spring mvc